Photo: Stefanie Jost

 July is going to be hot.
 Summer is finally here.
 You need to cool off.
 You can no longer swim in a 96-year-old swimming pool, but you can marvel at 150 animated works of art.
 If you want to cool off, you should go to the Berlin Icebar.
 The temperature there is a constant -10° Celsius.
 Artworks, glasses, and photo motifs made of ice.
-Well chilled, you can sharpen your senses at our new partner Paradox Museum - can you believe your eyes?
-Or is it just an illusion?
 Our blog articles focus on Berlin's extraordinary soccer clubs and barrier-free travel.

 Partner of the month